TEDxHerndon 2018: Future Humanity

 - Henry David Thoreau

 TEDxHerndon is an independently organized TED event based in Herndon, Virginia.
 The speakers are innovators, leaders, and social changemakers with great ideas worth spreading.
 The theme of this year's event is "Future Humanity".
 This is our 4th year hosting TEDxHerndon, and we have gotten better every year.
 This is an exciting community event in Northern Virginia, and we welcome anyone from anywhere to join us.
-TEDxHerndon 2018 was originally scheduled for May 5th, but for a number of reasons had to be postponed.
-We will announce details for our event in the coming weeks.
+TEDxHerndon 2018 will take place on September 8th at 2pm at the Floris Fellowship Hall in Herndon, Virginia.
+Click the link below for tickets!

 Master of Ceremonies